 3. What’s the Difference Between a Cubic Zirconia and a Diamond?

-Let’s take a look at the strengths and weaknesses of cubic zirconia and diamond:
+Let’s take a look at the strengths and weaknesses of a cubic zirconia and diamond:

 Cubic Zirconia Strengths

-- Less expensive than diamonds, cubic zirconia is about 1/10th the price of a natural diamond
+Less expensive than diamonds, cubic zirconia are about 1/10th the price of a natural diamond

 Cubic Zirconia Weaknesses